jupyter-server/enterprise_gateway/docs/source/getting-started.md

 ### Installing Kernels

 Please follow the link below to learn more specific details about how to install/configure specific kernels with Jupyter Enterprise Gateway:

 * [Installing and Configuring kernels](getting-started-kernels.html)

 ### Configuring Resource Managers

 To leverage the full distributed capabilities of Spark, Jupyter Enterprise Gateway has provided deep integration with the Apache Hadoop YARN resource manager.
 Having said that, Enterprise Gateway also supports running in a pseudo-distributed mode utilizing both YARN client or Spark Standalone modes.
-We've also recently added Kubernetes and IBM Spectrum Conductor integrations.
+We've also recently added Kubernetes, Docker Swarm and IBM Spectrum Conductor integrations.

 Please follow the links below to learn specific details about how to enable/configure the different modes of distributing your kernels:

 * [Enabling YARN Cluster Mode support](getting-started-cluster-mode.html)
 * [Enabling YARN Client Mode or Spark Standalone support](getting-started-client-mode.html)